zonyitoo/Android-Game24/README.md

 ### Build with Gradle

-If you have installed Gradle and a unix-like environment (Mac OS X, Linux, FreeBSD, Cygwin), just `cd` into the root directory of the project and run
+If you have installed Gradle and have a unix-like environment (Mac OS X, Linux, FreeBSD, Cygwin), just `cd` into the root directory of the project and run

 ```sh
 ./gradlew build